GordianDotNet/VSMonoDebugger/README.md

 VSMonoDebugger
 ============

-Enables Visual Studio 2017 to deploy and debug a .Net application on a remote Linux machine with mono installed over SSH.
+Enables Visual Studio 2017 and 2019 to deploy and debug a .Net application on a remote Linux machine with mono installed over SSH.

 # Usage